hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 The above figure shows an example of the downloaded data-services.json contents.

 This set of APIs is identified as revision V1Beta1 at the time of its introduction in March 2024.
 Moving forward, the API will be updated to its next revision, moving toward the long-term release version.
 As each individual API is updated, there will also be more capabilities added to any of the resources identified under this set of APIs.
+Furthermore, there will be more resources that are not currently available for this API, added in the future.
 For information about update stages, and deprecation, please follow the HPE GreenLake Developer Portal Versioning Guide at this [link](https://developer.greenlake.hpe.com/docs/greenlake/guides/public/standards/versioning_basics/)

 ## What are these data services resources?